Itsmanikandan73/digital-clock/README.md

 ## How to Run

-if gcc didn't in you machine do the sudo step first sudo apt-get update or sudo apt-get update && upgrade -y
+if you haven't installed gcc do this steps first --- sudo apt-get update or sudo apt-get update && upgrade -y

 - sudo apt-get install gcc
 - gcc clock.c -o clock